annabellaals/Wheelshub/readme.md

 This document outlines the steps to deploy your Django application, including database setup, Heroku deployment, Stripe integration, and ongoing maintenance.
 There are two core objectives, setup the database and deploy the site to Heroku for disribution.

-For database, we are using **Neon**.
+For database, I am using **Neon**.
 Neon offers a serverless PostgreSQL database that scales automatically, making it an ideal choice for modern applications.
 Here's how to set up and configure it with Django.

 1. Create a Neon Account: Sign up at [neon.tech](https://neon.tech/) and log in to access the dashboard.